 The first set of study materials for the 2013–2014 Challenge cycle are now available!

 Please note: Challenge competition questions (including the Qualifying Exam) are for competition purposes ONLY.
 Students should NOT receive or use questions (from the current year or any previous years) at any point to study.
 Use of Challenge competition questions for study purposes is grounds for disqualification.
 In addition, the Chemical Educational Foundation (CEF) does not endorse or approve the use of any questions for the purposes of preparing for any level of the Challenge.

 To prepare for a Challenge competition, students should begin by reviewing CEF’s Challenge study materials including the Passport to Science Exploration and the Periodic Table and the Periodic Table of Atomic Weights handouts.
-CEF’s also recommends that students seek additional examples, explanations, and activities to gain a better understanding of various chemistry concepts and be able to apply their knowledge of chemistry to both familiar and unfamiliar situations.
+CEF also recommends that students seek additional examples, explanations, and activities to gain a better understanding of various chemistry concepts and be able to apply their knowledge of chemistry to both familiar and unfamiliar situations.